Motion to Take Note

 There is the issue of the military courts which are still being operated by Israel, particularly for the young, and operating in contravention of the Geneva conventions and international law.
 There is the constant daily harassment of people living in the West Bank and recently we have seen the United States, significantly, in its human rights report for the area fail for the first time to mention the term “occupied territories”.

 There are certainly two sides to this story.
-We need to thank a lot of people, among them the UN Special Co-ordinator for the Middle East Peace Process, who does a valiant job on our behalf; UNICEF for its telling observations that remind us of our overriding moral responsibility for the well-being of children; the incredible work of UNRWA over the years with limited resources, particularly in the sphere of education; UNHCR; and I was glad to hear the noble Baroness, Lady Morris, make the point about the very many people within Israel itself who courageously and selflessly put themselves voluntarily at the disposal of the Palestinian people to help their well-being.
+We need to thank a lot of people, among them the UN special co-ordinator for the Middle East peace process, who does a valiant job on our behalf; UNICEF for its telling observations that remind us of our overriding moral responsibility for the well-being of children; the incredible work of UNRWA over the years with limited resources, particularly in the sphere of education; and UNHCR.
+I was glad to hear the noble Baroness, Lady Morris, make the point about the very many people within Israel itself who courageously and selflessly put themselves voluntarily at the disposal of the Palestinian people to help their well-being.
 We need also to take the OCHA appeal very seriously and I hope that the Minister will update us on our latest response to that appeal and what we intend to do to increase our support.

 We cannot escape the issue of Jerusalem and the provocative action by the President of the United States which was designed to destabilise the region.
 I am convinced that we have to stay with the two-state approach, but if we are to do that, the recognition of Palestine cannot be delayed.
 It is absolutely imperative that if we mean what we say about a two-state solution, and if we really respect the Palestinian people, we have to give them equal status with the people of Israel, and that involves recognition.

 I too would like to record my gratitude to the noble Lord, Lord Steel, for securing this important debate.
 I believe that the Bible has something to say about the difficulty of trying to build a structure on sand.
 It is equally difficult to try to build peace on the politically motivated prejudice and hatred that we see in Israel and Palestine.
 Seeing others as lesser beings through the distorting lens of prejudice has long been a cause of conflict in much of the world.
 Guru Nanak, the founder of the Sikh faith, was a witness to terrible suffering from claims about the superiority of one belief over those of others and he bravely declared that despite superficial differences of diet, dress and faith, we were all equal members of one human family.
-A world reflecting on the horror and carnage of two world wars also gave expression to the same sentiments in the UN Universal Declaration of Human Rights which emphasises the common humanity, dignity, equality and human rights of all members of our one human family.
+A world reflecting on the horror and carnage of two world wars also gave expression to the same sentiments in the UN Universal Declaration of Human Rights, which emphasises the common humanity, dignity, equality and human rights of all members of our one human family.

-The root cause of the tragedy of Palestine today lies in the Balfour Declaration of 1917 which contained two irreconcilables.
-In the questionable belief that Jews could only prosper in a country of their own, it promised a Jewish state in the land of Palestine while paradoxically stating that nothing would be done to harm the civil and political rights of those already living there.
+The root cause of the tragedy of Palestine today lies in the Balfour Declaration of 1917, which contained two irreconcilables.
+In the questionable belief that Jews could prosper only in a country of their own, it promised a Jewish state in the land of Palestine while paradoxically stating that nothing would be done to harm the civil and political rights of those already living there.
 Since the creation of Israel in 1948, Palestinians have seen a constant erosion of their rights and the seizure of their land by the new state of Israel, sadly helped by the United States, Britain and other European powers.
 Nothing can justify Israel’s expansion of its borders to twice its original size or the creation of dozens of settlements in the dwindling remaining area of Palestine.
 Legitimate anger against these policies is met by brute force, often against unarmed civilians.
 We have seen the systematic demolition of Palestinian property and the eviction of Palestinians from east Jerusalem and the West Bank.
 In Gaza, with 40% unemployment and people starving, all access by land, sea or air is controlled by Israel.

 The much talked about two-state solution, with large Israeli settlements dotted right across Palestinian territory, is now completely unviable unless Israel withdraws to its 1948 boundaries.
-Even if were possible, I would still be concerned.
+Even if that were possible, I would still be concerned.
 Two-state solutions are a sure way of converting transient suspicion and distrust to permanent hatred.
-Think of India and Pakistan with two full-blown wars, Cyprus, and, closer to home, the partition of Ireland and the ensuing century of violence.
+Think of India and Pakistan with two full-blown wars, Cyprus and, closer to home, the partition of Ireland and the ensuing century of violence.
 I believe that the way to more enduring peace lies in a single state in which both communities enjoy equal rights and recognise common interests of peace, security and economic well-being, as well as the support of the western powers.
 That can begin with small initiatives and lead to wider collaboration and a lasting peace built on mutual respect.

 My Lords I congratulate the noble Lord, Lord Steel, on obtaining this debate, but sadly it gives me no pleasure to take part because this matter has gone on for far too long.